-Where complete stripping down of Equipment is carried out, as appropriate, or if it is required by an insurer, Hobart will charge an additional amount at Hobart’s Charge Rate in respect of labour and parts supplied.
+6.1 .1 Insurance Inspections Where complete stripping down of Equipment is requested/carried out, as appropriate, or if it is required by an insurer, Hobart will charge an additional amount at Hobart’s Charge Rate in respect of labour and parts supplied.

-(a) If any of the Equipment breaks down Hobart will provide service calls during Business Hours, at no extra charge for labour, unless the breakdown was caused by accident, misuse or malicious damage, fluctuations in the supply of electricity or water, or the unauthorised re-siting of the Equipment in an unsuitable environment, in which event Hobart will charge for labour at Hobart’s Charge Rate.
-Hobart will in all circumstances charge at Hobart’s Charge Rate for parts;
+(a) If any of the Equipment breaks down Hobart will provide service calls during Business Hours, at no extra charge for labour, unless the breakdown was caused by accident, misuse or malicious damage, fluctuations in the supply of utilities, or the unauthorised re-siting of the Equipment in an unsuitable environment, in which event Hobart will charge for labour at Hobart’s Charge Rate.
+Hobart will in all circumstances charge at the agreed Hobart’s Charge Rate for parts;

 (b) The Service Extra service level does not cover services required outside Business Hours.
 Hobart will respond to service calls received during Business Hours within a reasonable time.
-If Hobart undertakes work outside Business Hours it will only do so with the agreement of the Customer’s site manager or the Customer (if an individual) and will be entitled to charge at the appropriate higher level of Hobart’s Charge Rate.
+If Hobart undertakes work outside Business Hours it will only do so with the agreement of the Customer’s site manager or the Customer (if an individual) and will be entitled to charge at the appropriate higher level of Hobart’s Out of Hours Charge Rate;

 8. SERVICE MAX

-8.1 The Service Max service level includes all the services under the Service Extra service level (see clause 7), plus Hobart will supply free of charge all parts which are integral to and required to maintain the Equipment in a satisfactory operating condition, save for any items ancillary to and/or attached to the Equipment (which shall be determined by Hobart in its sole and absolute discretion).
+8.1 The Service Max service level includes all the services under the Service Plus and Extra service level (see clause 6.1 and 7.1), plus Hobart will supply, free of charge, all parts which are integral to and required to maintain the Equipment in a satisfactory operating condition, save for any items consumable/ancillary/accessory to and/or attached to the Equipment (which shall be determined by Hobart in its sole and absolute discretion).